;

 This brings us to the overall impact.

-Structuring the user interface and branding delivery in the way that our engineering team see multiple tickets linked together communicates the impact on the delivery.
+Structuring the user interface and branding delivery so that our engineering team can see multiple tickets linked together communicates the impact on delivery.

-Replying to a scheduled task in a specific environment is not an opinion or assumption; it's a direction – it’s a reflection of a professional diagnosis and integration to fulfil specific objectives having an impact on the organisation.
+Replying to a scheduled task in a specific environment is not an opinion or assumption; it's a direction – a reflection of a professional diagnosis and integration to fulfil specific objectives that impact the organisation.Ā

-Everything that happens in Jira from the design perspective has an impact on the team, on the business, on the development of the organisation and inevitably, on the customer.
+Everything that happens in Jira, from a design perspective, has an impact on the team, the business, the organisation's development, and, inevitably, the customer.

 Jira for Designers: Source Truth